 Multi-variable testing!
 Winner: 1/4 cup dough + flax egg only + baking soda only

-Let me start out by acknowledging we all have different preferences when it comes to cookie texture.
+We all have different preferences when it comes to cookie texture.
 Some like it softer, others chewier, while some prefer dense gooey and others crispy.

 And after lots of trial and error, I’m proud to report that these cookies have a soft and almost gooey middle (but not too soft where it’s like you’re eating cake), lovely crispy edges (but not too crispy where it’s like a cracker), and a wonderful chewiness throughout (the kind you can really sink your teeth into).

-The cookies are infused with brown vegan butter, lending nutty caramel notes.
+They’re infused with vegan browned butter, which lends nutty caramel notes.
 And dark brown sugar, with its nearly double molasses content, amps up these notes, adding a rich, caramel-esque flavor

 We also quickly realized that regular chocolate chips weren’t going to cut it in these grown-up cookies.
 We needed big, melty pools of chocolate, which you can achieve by roughly chopping up a (dark) chocolate bar.